brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

 The difference between `longest7` and the original `longest` is that I have not included the lifetime annotation on the `y` parameter.
-This does not compile since the borrow checker identifies that `longest7` could return `y`.
-The Rust compiler tells us what to do:
+Rust's borrow checker identifies that `longest7` could return `y` and throws a (surprisingly helpful) error:

 ```rust
 error[E0621]: explicit lifetime required in the type of `y`